LunarWatcher/lua-cmake/README.md

-# Easily embed lua into applications managed with CMake
+# Easily embed lua into applications managed with CMake: FetchContent edition

+This fork is meant to allow for trivial FetchContent use.
+Lua itself is automaticalyl downloaded with FetchContent, and this meta repo can also be downloaded with FetchContent:

 ```
 include(FetchContent)